max-hill/563-final-project/report.md

 case of three species is not a significant limitation since it is relatively easy to generalize these theoretical results to larger numbers of taxa, as we discuss in the next subsection.

+Other parameters include the number *N* of gene trees to generate per parameter regime and the length *L* of each loci.

 ### Significance and Connection to Consensus Methods